cbeiraod/CVIV-Analysis/README.md

 ## Dependencies

-Some of the scripts in the repository use the 'LIP-PPS-Run-Manager' and 'pandas' libraries, please install them in order to use the scripts.
+Some of the scripts in the repository use the 'LIP-PPS-Run-Manager', 'pandas' and 'pyarrow' libraries, please install them in order to use the scripts.
 I suggest using a venv for keeping environments separate and installing what is needed for specific use cases.

 ### Venv installation